 Free communications: Call for abstracts (poster session) & Accepted abstracts

 An accepted abstract in the open session, submitted before the submission deadline, earns one reduced entry fee of 50% for the congress (this is only valid for the first 10 accepted abstracts; the reduction is not valid for the congress dinner).
 Please submit your abstract by sending it to: firstname.lastname@example.org.
-After submission, a notification of acceptance will be sent following positive judgment by independent referees.
-Authors of accepted abstracts are expected to prepare a poster for the congress.
-Authors will not present their work orally, but the organization will also request to provide a brief standardized PowerPoint presentation that will be used during the plenary discussion of the posters during the open session.
-During that session, any question raised by the congress participants will be tackled.
-The author notification date is scheduled January 11 (postponed 1 day, 2013.
+After submission, a notification of acceptance will be sent following a positive advice from independent referees.
+All authors of accepted abstracts are expected to prepare a poster for the congress.
+In addition, 3 abstracts will be selected for oral presentation during the congress program.
+One of the selected abstracts for poster presentation will be awarded with the Free Communication award.
+The author notification date is scheduled January 13, 2015.

 We encourage authors to ask a native English speaker to critically review your abstract prior to abstract submission.
 Unclear writing may lead to immediate rejection of your abstract.

 The winner of the 7th EEHN free communication award will receive 500 Euro.

 Abstracts are only published in the proceedings booklet and will not become available online